ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 <br>

-Another useful demonstration from Britz et al.'s (2023) data is another pair of attributes that are not only extreme in their means and *SD*s but also antonyms: 'honest' and 'dishonest'.
+Another useful demonstration from Britz et al.'s (2023) data is a pair of attributes that are not only extreme in their means and *SD*s but are also simple antonyms: 'honest' vs. 'dishonest'.
 Even for words that are extremely valenced opposites, Cohen's *d* does not exceed 8: *d* = 7.76, 95% CI [7.19, 8.32].

 <br>